TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 :url: https://embed.grasple.com/exercises/03d75a31-7e1b-4dd2-be0a-5e9a93a0ef09?id=94940
 :label: grasple_exercise_8_1_4
 :dropdown:
-:description: To give an orthogonal diagonalization of a (2x2) matrix.
+:description: To give an orthogonal diagonalisation of a (2x2) matrix.
 ::::